google/CSP-Validator/README.md

 ![image](http://aerotwist.com/cspvalidator/screenshot.png)

-This is a [Sublime Text 2](http://www.sublimetext.com/) plugin that checks your JavaScript, HTML and CSS for potential [Content Security Policy](https://developer.chrome.com/extensions/contentSecurityPolicy.html) violations.
+This is a [Sublime Text 2](http://www.sublimetext.com/) plugin that checks your JavaScript, HTML and CSS for potential [Content Security Policy](https://developer.chrome.com/extensions/contentSecurityPolicy.html) issues.

+*If you're new to Content Security Policy there's [an HTML5 Rocks article for that](http://www.html5rocks.com/en/tutorials/security/content-security-policy/)!*

 Right now the plugin checks for: